proxmox/proxmox-backup/docs/tape-backup.rst

-As of 2021, the only broadly available tape technology standard is `Linear Tape Open`_, and different vendors offers LTO Ultrium tape drives, autoloaders and LTO tape cartridges.
+As of 2021, the only broadly available tape technology standard is `Linear Tape Open`_, and different vendors offers LTO Ultrium tape drives, auto-loaders and LTO tape cartridges.

 There are a few vendors offering proprietary drives with slight advantages in performance and capacity, but they have